 The Hmong community has a lot to gain.
 The Pew Research Center, which relies on census data, has shown that 28 percent of the national Hmong population live in poverty.
 Of those who go to college, only 14 percent attain a bachelor’s degree.

-Issues faced by Hmong residents don’t characterize all Asian Americans, of course.
+Issues faced by Hmong residents don’t characterize all Asian Americans.
 Hmong respondents must check “Asian” on the census form, then write in “Hmong”—something Lee stresses.
-This helps organizations like the Hmong Chamber of Commerce, say, lobby for the state funding to aid young, eager Hmong entrepreneurs.
+This helps organizations like the Hmong Chamber of Commerce, say, lobby for enough state funding to aid young, eager Hmong entrepreneurs.

 A new app, the Response Outreach Area Mapper (ROAM), has made such demographic distribution easy to see.
 It updates as residents fill out census forms online.